reviewdog/reviewdog/README.md

 bitbucket-code-report generates the annotated [Bitbucket Code Insights](https://support.atlassian.com/bitbucket-cloud/docs/code-insights/) report.

-By default, the whole project is scanned on every run.
+For now, only the `no-filter` mode supported, so the whole project is scanned on every run.
 Reports are stored per commit and can be viewed per commit from Bitbucket Pipelines UI or in Pull Request.
 In the Pull Request UI affected code lines will be annotated in the diff, as well as you will be able to filter the annotations by **This pull request** or **All**.